The beginner's guide to learning French vocabulary

-Learning French vocabulary
+Learning vocabulary in French

-Numbers, colors, months, food and greetings are often the first language skills that people aim to master when learning a foreign language.
+Numbers, colors, months, food, and greetings are often the first language skills that people aim to master when learning a foreign language.
 As they are widely used and omnipresent in our daily life, they play a crucial part in successful real-life communications.
-Regardless of the language, such basic vocabulary is a great place to start a language learning journey.
+Regardless of the language, such basic vocabulary is a great place to start a language-learning journey.

 - French Greeting Vocabulary

 - Emotions in French

 - French politeness